 In another heavily contested case, Taylor assisted in securing a $6.3 million settlement for a 14-year-old girl who was badly burned by a defective product at a family barbeque.
 The lawsuit revealed a widespread danger after reports of more than 23 burn injuries from these unsafe products across the country.

 Ms. Rayfield attended the University of North Carolina, Chapel Hill, where she earned a B.S. in Business Administration.
 She also played varsity volleyball and broke UNC and NCAA records in 2005.
 She then attended Loyola Law School where she earned her J.D.

-Ms. Rayfield has made the Super Lawyers Southern California Rising Stars list for several consecutive years.
-Most recently, Super Lawyers included Ms. Rayfield on the list of 2018’s Rising Stars, Top 50 Women & Top 100.
+Ms. Rayfield has made the Super Lawyers Southern California Rising Stars list from 2016-2019.
+Most recently, Super Lawyers included Ms. Rayfield on the list of 2018 and 2019’s Top 100 Up and Coming Southern Californian lawyers, and 2018 and 2019’s Up and Coming Top 50 Women Southern California lawyers.
 She is a member of the American Association for Justice, the Association of Business Trial Lawyers, Consumer Attorneys Association of Los Angeles, Consumer Attorneys of California and has been a member of the Board of Governors for The Consumer Attorneys Association of Los Angeles (CAALA) since 2014.
-Ms. Rayfield is on both the education committee and the new-member outreach committee for CAALA.
-She is also a member of the State Bar of California and has been admitted to both the U.S. District Court Central District of California, and the American Board of Trial Advocates.
+Ms. Rayfield is a co-chair for the education committee for CAALA.
+She is also a member of the State Bar of California and has been admitted to both the U.S. District Court Central District of California, and the American Board of Trial Advocates-Side Bar.